Mo-Mekawy/Dynamic-Page/README.md

 `toggleNavbar()`
 This function toggles the navigation menu and adds an active class to the clicked nav link.

+`addAnimations`
+This function adds fade-in animations to certain elements on the website.
+It uses the IntersectionObserver API to detect when the elements are in the viewport and apply the animations.
+The function does not take any parameters and does not return any value.
+It works by selecting certain elements on the page and adding a CSS class to them when they are in the viewport.
+The CSS class contains the animation properties that create the fade-in effect.

+`addSkillsProg`
+add the skill progress for each bar so it can be animated on scroll

+`handleGalleryFilter`
+add a click event listener for each filter btn that filter the images according to its type (forest, snow, nature, imaginative)

 ### **Event Listeners**

 - _click_